UniMath/agda-unimath/src/complex-numbers/large-additive-group-of-complex-numbers.lagda.md

 ## Properties

-### The small abelian group of complex numbers at a universe level
+### The abelian group of complex numbers at a universe level

 ```agda
 ab-add-ℂ : (l : Level) → Ab (lsuc l)